cal-poly-dxhub/food-insecurity-early-warning-dashboard/README.md

 #### Create Microsoft SQL Server in AWS RDS:
 (other databases can be used if they are compatible with pyodbc, compatible with Power BI, and use microsoft SQL insert and create table syntax.
-In this case the DB_DRIVER argument and Power BI “Data source type” would be different)
+In this case the DB_DRIVER argument and Power BI “Data source type” would need to change)
 1. Sign into AWS Console with AWS account
 2. Navigate to Amazon RDS service page
 3. Click "Databases"